Marker Logo

 Topics.
 This historical marker is listed in these topic lists: EducationSettlements & Settlers.
 A significant historical year for this entry is 1875.

 Location.
 46° 58.599′ N, 123° 48.777′ W. Marker is in Aberdeen, Washington, in Grays Harbor County.
-Marker is on East Wishkah Street (U.S. 12) 0 miles east of South F Street, on the left when traveling west.
+It is on East Wishkah Street (U.S. 12) 0 miles east of South F Street, on the left when traveling west.
 Marker and sculpture are located at Zelasko Park.
 Touch for map.
 Marker is in this post office area: Aberdeen WA 98520, United States of America.
 Touch for directions.

 More about this marker.
-Marker is attached to the base of a large chain-saw sculpture of a lumberjack (which has no apparent connection to the subject matter of the historical
+Marker is attached to the base of a large chain-saw sculpture of a lumberjack

 Paid Advertisement